danielathome19/AP-Computer-Science/Notes/Unit_03.md

 int time = 2000;

 if (age == 18 && time >= 2000) {
-  System.out.println("You're an adult and it's past 8 PM, might as well go to sleep!");
+  System.out.println("You're an adult and it's past 8 PM, "
+        + "might as well go to sleep!");
 }
 ```